-The fourth criterion the Compensation Committee selected for 2022 was drilling rate of return.
-This metric supports our focus on corporate returns and encourages efficiency of capital spending.
+The fourth criterion the Compensation Committee selected for 2023 was drilling rate of return.
+This metric supports our focus on selecting projects with competitive rates of return and encourages efficiency of capital investment.
 This metric continues to encourage focus on well productivity relative to drilling costs.
 The drilling rate of return is measured based on actual capital expenditures and the year-end proved reserves estimates of drilling results.
 Commodity prices effective on the first day of the year are used in the calculation.
 The target is set based on our expectation of capital allocation and capital efficiency for the year and our prior year drilling results.
-The performance for 2022 remained among the best for our peer group, but target was not achieved in 2022 primarily due to the impact of cost inflation and incremental capital spending in 2022 added to secure resources for 2023.
+We believe the performance for 2023 remained among the best for our peer group and target was achieved in 2023 primarily due to the achievement of production and capital spending goals.